 - a) The Bonds shall be constituted as uncertificated securities (the Uncertificated Securities) in accordance with art.
 973c of the Swiss Code of Obligations by way of registration in the Issuer's register of uncertificated securities.
 The Uncertificated Securities shall be recorded in the main register of SIX SIS Ltd. (the Intermediary) on or prior to the Payment Date.
-After the Bonds have been credited to the securities account of one or more participants of the Intermediary, they will constitute intermediated securities.
+After the Bonds have been credited to the securities account of one or more participants of the Intermediary, they will constitute intermediated securities (Intermediated Securities) in accordance with the Federal Act on Intermediated Securities.
 So long as the Bonds constitute Intermediated Securities, they may only be transferred or otherwise disposed of by the entry of the Bonds in a securities account. - b) Neither the Issuer, the Bondholders, Zürcher Kantonalbank nor any third party shall at any time have the right to effect or demand the delivery of the Uncertificated Securities or the conversion into, and / or the delivery of, a permanent global certificate or definitive notes.